 If you would like to get in touch with one of our veteran students and hear firsthand about the student experience at McCombs, please send us an email.

-If you have any questions or are interested in learning more about our military community at McCombs and how to become a part of it, please feel free to contact David Burford, the associate director of admissions.
-As a Marine Corps veteran, David is an excellent resource to military students for understanding the available financial aid options and helping to translate military experience throughout the admissions process.
+If you have general questions about the admissions process or are interested in learning more about our military community at McCombs and how to become a part of it, please feel free to contact Jennipher Cole, Associate Director of Admissions in Houston.